 Under Agenda Item 1.9.1, Member States should support new allocations to the FSS in order to address the needs of the future generation of European military telecommunication satellites, whilst ensuring the development of European programs under the scientific service.

-Under Agenda Item 9.1.1, Member States should support search and rescue communications in the band 406 - 406.1 MHz.
+Under Agenda Item 9.1.1, Member States should support the protection of search and rescue communications in the band $406 - 406.1 \, \text{MHz}$ .

 4.3 Transport policy